Risk takers, bridge builders, catalysts for change. This is you.

 - A student worker at the W&M Career Center, responsible for the training of new student employees and creating innovative Career Center marketing.

-- A tireless editor of the Colonial Echo, the College of William & Mary's yearbook.
+- A tireless editor of the Colonial Echo, William & Mary's yearbook.

 - A student who had given countless hours of time and energy to helping develop programming opportunities for transfer students to the College, working closely with both the Office of Undergraduate Admission and the Dean of Students Office.